DSprtn/GTFO_VR_Plugin/README.md

 ## Want to contribute?

+Join the discord and send some feedback my way!
-E-mail any suggestions for new features or tweaks over to GTFOVRMod@gmail.com Open up tickets for any issues you find over here on github, or if you're unfamiliar with Github just send me an e-mail.
+Alternatively, e-mail any suggestions for new features or tweaks over to GTFOVRMod@gmail.com Open up tickets for any issues you find over here on github, or mention them on the discord.